 It may seem incredible with all the furore about nuisance phone calls and text messages from bothersome claims handling companies, but some people still haven’t claimed the compensation to which they are entitled from mis-sold payment protection insurance.

 Don’t pay a share of your compensation to a third party but claim yourself quickly and easily by following the instructions on the Financial Ombudsman Service website.

 6. Move your ISA to a better deal

 You may have been thinking about your individual savings account in the run up to the end of the tax year.
-Once the new tax year has started on April 6th then start thinking about your 2013-14 ISA.
+Once the new tax year has started on April 6th then start thinking about this year's ISA.
 That way you get a whole extra year of tax-free savings rather than leaving it to the week or two before the deadline.

-Just as important as finding a home for your current savings is to make sure you are getting the best deal on accounts opened in previous years.
+Just as important as finding a home for your current savings is to make sure you're getting the best deal on accounts opened in previous years.
 The latest research shows that 62% of the UK population with an ISA have never transferred it to another.
-Check the rates you are getting and if you can find a better deal, move to it.
+Check the interest rates and if you can find a better deal, move to it.

 7. Sell unwanted clutter

 There’s no time like now to do a bit of spring cleaning - and that includes decluttering.
 According to research from classified ads site Gumtree.com we're collectively hoarding unused items worth £5.7 billion – with one in three Brits having enough clutter to fill the size of an average bedroom!